Let’s talk education.

 But your child doesn’t get taught by a national average.
 They get taught by an actual person.
 And if a poor teacher is teaching your child in a state school, you can go and see the head teacher.
 Don’t be intimidated.
 If you don’t get what you want, you can escalate until you get an appropriate response.

 And if necessary, you can always hire a tutor for some extra support in a subject.
-With that stash of yours, there is nothing to stop you buying in extra help on a flexible basis by getting a tutor in.
+There is nothing to stop you buying in extra help on a flexible basis by getting a tutor in.
 You can download your private education from the cloud in small, targeted doses.

 3) Exam success

-If you want a free school full of kids with other ambitious but frugal parents, move into the catchment area of a good state school.
+If you want a free school full of kids with other ambitious parents, move into the catchment area of a good state school.
 This is not cheating, its playing.

 4) Future earnings

 50 years ago there was an old boys network that would ensure that your child got a job for life after a private school education.
-That shit really existed but it has now gone.
+That happened but it’s now gone.

 In the City, The Escape Artist saw the last of these dinosaurs go extinct as British merchant banks got bought up by foreigners who felt (not unreasonably) that people should actually work hard and deliver results for their bonus rather than just have gone to the right school.

-The Escape Artist hired quite a few bright young people during my finance career.
+I hired quite a few bright young people during my finance career.
 There was never a shortage of exam factory product.
 So good exam results were never what swung my final decision.
-I looked for people with drive and motivation.
+I looked for people with unusual drive and motivation.

 5) Games and exercise